bigbluebutton/bbb-install/README.md

 `bbb-install.sh` is a BASH shell script that lets you install [BigBlueButton 2.0](http://docs.bigbluebutton.org/overview/overview.html) with a single command in about 15 minutes.

-For example, to install BigBlueButton 2.0 on an Ubuntu 16.04 64-bit server, login to the server and run the following command as root:
+For example, to install BigBlueButton 2.0 on an Ubuntu 16.04 64-bit server, login to the server as root and run the following command:

 ~~~
 wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -v xenial-200